cadd-synthetic/GASA/README.md

 [0.05961743742227554, 0.1664455384016037, 0.8062344789505005, 0.8389323353767395]
 ```
 <br/>
+### The structure of the code is as follows:
+In data:

-Datasets used in GASA can be found in ```data/data.zip``` folder: dataset for training, validation and test the model.
-Three external test sets:TS1, TS2 and TS3
+ * ```data/data.zip``` folder: dataset for training, validation and test the model <br/>
+                              Three external test sets:TS1, TS2 and TS3 <br/>
+In gasa:
+ * data.py: import and process the data
+ * model.py: define GASA models
+ * train.py: train GNN models
+ * gasa_utils.py: converts SMILES into graph with features
+ * gasa.py: code for predicting the results for a given molecule
+ * hyper.py: code for hyper-parameters optimization
+ * explain.py: defines GraphSVX and main baselines